pongib/365DaysOfLearning/README.md

 **Thoughts**: I see a lot of technique that beyond from learning lesson that very useful for tackle real world data.

 **Pomodoros**: 4

+## Day 145: May 24, 2020

+**TIL**: Learn how to load muliple csv file with list comprehensive and reindex it like join when use other index as our index.

+**Thoughts**: It like basic join when use other index as our index in reindex() and how to load list is very useful.

+**Pomodoros**: 1.5